 If you've never had it before, you can think of as a really decadent mozzarella-cottage cheese hybrid.
 So, imagine if a ball of mozzarella was stuffed with even more heavy-cream soaked shredded mozzarella inside.
 It's basically magic.

 The Burrata that I always use is made by Belgioioso which is made in Wisconsin.
 I've found it at Aldi, Publix, Winn Dixie and sometimes Walmart.
 I even created the little video you'll see below for their instagram!
 And on my instragram, you can win all the cheese to make it!

-And if you can’t find burrata, you can finely dice up 1 ball of fresh mozzarella and add 1 tbsp of heavy cream at a time until it looks like the desired consistency.
+And if you can't find burrata, you can finely dice up 1 ball of fresh mozzarella and add 1 tablespoon of heavy cream at a time until it looks like the desired consistency.